Sean Young (psychologist)

 Sean D. Young (born 1979) is an American social and behavioral psychologist.
-He is a medical school and Computer and Information Sciences professor with the University of California, Irvine (UCI).
+He is a medical school and computer and information sciences professor with the University of California, Irvine (UCI).
 He serves as the executive director of the University of California, Institute for Prediction Technology (UCIPT) and the UCLA Center for Digital Behavior (CDB).
+He is a board member for Health and Medicine division for the National Academies of Sciences, Engineering, and Medicine.

 Background

-Young received his undergraduate degree in ethnomusicology from UCLA, and his master's degree in Health Services Research and PhD in psychology from Stanford University.
+Young received his undergraduate degree in ethnomusicology from UCLA, and his master's degree in health services research and PhD in psychology from Stanford University.
 Prior to joining UCLA as a postdoctoral fellow, Young worked in technology and user behavior/human factors at the NASA Ames Research Center and Cisco Systems.
 From 2011 to 2019, he was a professor with the UCLA Department of Family Medicine.
 Since 2019, he has had a split faculty appointment in the Departments of Emergency Medicine and Informatics at UCI.
+He is currently studying digital health interventions; artificial intelligence, including generative AI; and how music interventions can be used to improve your health.

 Research interests

 Young's research focuses on the science behind human behavioral change.
 He is known for work on a range of issues related to technology, including how to implement social media in behavioral change interventions, how social technologies can predict behavior, wearable sensors, and the relationship between online and offline behavior.
 He has received grants to study how social media and mobile technologies can be used to predict and change behaviors in the areas of health and medicine, consumer behavior, cybersecurity, and crime.

 Young has implemented social technologies to address issues related to HIV, drug use prevention, and how to get people to repeat healthy behaviors (e.g., adhere to a medication regimen or exercise routine).
 As of 2016, he has conducted studies in the United States, Peru, and South Africa, and among homeless youth, undergraduate students, and African American and Latino men who have sex with men.

 In addition to his research on social networks, Young has become known for studies of how real-time data can be used to monitor disease and substance use–related behaviors.
 His work in this area focuses on media-sharing websites designed to evaluate people's activities, intentions, and social interactions.
 Insight from the resulting body of data ("social big data") is used to understand how people think and act in a variety of situations.